-A KiCad template can be downloaded here [Link to follow soon]
+A KiCad template can be downloaded here (delete the .txt extension and rename it according to your KiCad project)

 When the idea of the RC2014 was conceived, the goal was to get a Z80 based computer running on a backplane as simply as possible.
 Some signals that were not required in the basic design, such as BUSRQ, were not bought out on to the backplane and were simply terminated on the CPU module.
 As the RC2014 has developed, however, some of these signals are needed to support more advanced modules such as the SD Memory Dump Module.

 The challenge has been to expand the bus to allow for this, whilst keeping things compatible with older modules and backplanes.
 The solution is to add an ‘enhanced bus’ – a partial secondary line of pins above the original (on the module) and to the left of the original (on the backplane).
 Standard right-angle header pins can be used for the original parts and double right-angle header pins used where the enhanced bus is needed.

 The original RC2014 only needed 34 pins to operate, with an extra 2 if the serial module is to talk to other modules.
 This leaves 4 pins of the 40 pin header which users are free to use for whatever they want – however, be aware that using pin 40 will take the module over 100mm (see mechanical layout above)

 |1-16||A15 – A0||Address lines for up to 64k of addressable memory|

 |19||M1||M1 control line from CPU||Active Low|

 |20||Reset||Reset line for CPU and optionally other modules||Active Low|